opencomputeproject/SAI/doc/sai-ptf/fdb_test_plan.md

 ### Case8: test_no_learn_multicast_src

 ### Testing Objective <!-- omit in toc -->
-Verify if MAC addresses are not learned on the port when VLAN port or bridge port learning is disabled.
+- test_vlan_port_learn_disable: Verify if MAC addresses are not learned on the port when VLAN port is disabled.
+- test_bg_port_learn_disable: Verify if MAC addresses are not learned on the port whenbridge port learning is disabled.
-Verify if MAC addresses are not learned on the port when the port is not a bridge port.
+- test_non_bgPort_no_learn: Verify if MAC addresses are not learned on the port when the port is not a bridge port.
-Verify newly added VLAN members can learn.
+- test_new_vlan_member_learn: Verify newly added VLAN members can learn.
+- test_remove_vlan_member_no_learn: Verify no MAC addresses are learned on the removed vlan member.
+- test_no_learn_invalidate_vlan: Verify no MAC addresses are learned on invalidate vlan member.
+- test_no_learn_broadcast_src: Verify broadcast mac address is learned.
+- test_no_learn_multicast_src: Verify multicast mac address is learned.

 ### Test steps: <!-- omit in toc -->